kingsdigitallab/dprr-django/README.md

 ##### Management Scripts

 * `add_highest_office`: script that adds the `highest_office` field to all persons on the database.
 The script checks if the `highest_office_edited` field is False and, if so, overwrites it.
+* `add_senator_statusassertions`: # this script enriches the database with the Senator StatusAssertions; for full rules and dicussion please see the [original JIRA ticket]( https://jira.dighum.kcl.ac.uk/projects/DPRR/issues/DPRR-256)